Scrapbook Titles and Sayings, Food and Diet

 • A spot of tea

-• Strawberry Fields Forever - Beatles -Paul McCartney John Lennon
+• Strawberry Fields Forever - The Beatles

 • Stressed spelled backward is DESSERTS!

-• Stress Diet
+• Stress Diet:

-Breakfast: 1/2 grapefruit, 1 slice whole wheat toast, 8oz.
+Breakfast: ½ grapefruit, 1 slice whole wheat toast, 8oz.
 Skim milk

 Lunch: 4oz.
 Lean broiled chicken breast, 1 cup steamed zucchini, 1 Oreo cookie, herb tea

-Mid afternoon: snack 1 medium apple, 10 more Oreos, 4 oz.
+Mid afternoon snack: 1 medium apple, 10 more Oreos, 4 oz.
 Skim milk

-Dinner: 1 loaf of garlic bread, 1 SMALL cheese, pepperoni, onion, broccoli pizza (whole wheat crust), 1 Garden Salad (not iceberg lettuce-very little fiber) with grated cheese, 1/2 bottle of low fat ranch dressing, 3 LIGHT Beers
+Dinner: 1 loaf of garlic bread, 1 SMALL cheese, pepperoni, onion, broccoli pizza (whole wheat crust), 1 Garden Salad (not iceberg lettuce-very little fiber) with grated cheese, ½ bottle of low fat ranch dressing, 3 LIGHT Beers

 Dessert: An Entire Frozen Cheesecake (can't wait for it to thaw-eat it right out of the box)

-1/2 hour later another large bowl of ice cream (OH WELL!
+Midnight snack: The rest of the package of Oreo Cookies, Large bowl of Rocky Road Ice Cream, half hour later another large bowl of ice cream (OH WELL!
 YOU LASTED LONGER THAN THE LAST DIET)

 • Sweet Inspiration

-Now tell me how to get rid of this goo. (candy, cotton candy or glue)
+• Sweet to eat and lots of fun too.
+Now tell me how to get rid of this goo. (melted candy, cotton candy)

 • Sweets for the sweet